crackedego/crackedego/README.md

 - 👋 Hi, I’m @crackedego
-- 👀 I’m interested in learning and the arts
+- 👀 I’m the owner of a print-focused creative studio in Austin, Texas
-- 🌱 Currently learning Python and JavaScript
+- 🌱 Currently learning JavaScript
-- 💞️ I’m looking to collaborate on any projects where you need an extra hand or projects involving animation.
 - 📫 You can check out my stuff at crackedego.com

 <!---